 The current reality of the market

 Like many other business leaders, Chris Johns is facing up to the difficult reality of the current market environment: “One of the key issues we are grappling with at the moment is the cost pressure caused by inflation.
 This can be seen most markedly in FY22 in the price of fuel and rising energy bills.
 Those current cost pressures have probably added about £14 million to our operating costs over the last three to four months.
 Looking ahead to the current year, that is already growing exponentially, given the conflict in Ukraine and the impact that it is having on the energy markets.
 Trying to deal with those cost pressures is a major priority for us currently.”
-Despite this, the organization is still able to stay focused on what will drive long-term value.
+Despite this, the organisation is still able to stay focussed on what will drive long-term value.

 Taking a more holistic approach

 To remain resilient and continue to provide, remove, and recycle water to a growing population at a price they can afford, Yorkshire Water must consider all forms of capital.
 “Resilience is essential for us to maintain our operational performance,” Chris Johns says.

 Increasingly severe and often extreme weather events leave the water services industry exposed to the natural world.
 Johns explains, “The impacts of these events and the resultant complexities can be huge.
 We are heavily reliant on power companies and, if there are power failures, our works shut down.
 It costs us millions to get things back up and running, particularly over the winter months, coupled with impacts on our regulatory service standard targets.”

 Yorkshire Water must therefore be highly resilient to ensure that it can continue to deliver essential services amid the rapidly developing intensity of climate change impacts.
 Yorkshire Water has adopted the “six capitals” approach, which considers the financial, manufactured, intellectual, human, social, and natural capital an organisation in the supply chain may use or effect.